What is SASS?

 Operators

-Math Operators like +, -, *, / and % can be used in sass to calculate values of properties, like percentage.
-See example
+Math operators like +, -, *, /, and % can be used in Sass to calculate values of properties, like percentages.
+See the example below.

-To use maths functions, first import math in sass using @use 'sass:math'; at top.
+To use math functions, first import math in Sass using @use 'sass:math'; at the top.

 /*style.scss*/